EgonKrenz/DayZ-Epoch/README.md

 * found a bug.
 * found a cheater.
 * Admins can read the Chat even if they are not Ingame.
-* Egon and Leon will quickly fix things depending on the importance.

 <b>Rules</b>
 * Languages used in the Chat are English and German.